blinks/ozymandias/README.markdown

 Play a card in the suit matching their fleet’s sector (or non-matching suit and a secret).
 Add the card’s rank [temporarily] to your fleet’s strength and continue initiative rounds.
 (If you’re now tied or stronger, the opponent takes initiative.)

 #### Retreat
-If tied, the skirmish ends and nothing else happens.
+If tied (and the other player also decides not to play a card), the skirmish ends and nothing else happens.
 Otherwise, you lose strength from the fleet equal to the margin of victory, then the winner moves your fleet that same number of links.
-The winner may place colonies on spaces you exit for free.
+The winner may place colonies on spaces you exit by paying strength from their reinforcements equal to the number of colonies on those spaces + 1.

 ## Inspiration
 * Friedrich and Maria for the skirmish system.